turingschool/try-turing/frontend-advanced/api/index.md

 [This video](https://www.youtube.com/watch?time_continue=9&v=FN2RM-CHkuI&feature=emb_logo) gives you an idea of the level of detail we have to get into our pseudo-code.

-Let's make our own plan.
+Let's write some pseudo-code for our app while we consider these questions:
 - When do we need to ask the database to store an entry?
 - When do we need to ask the database to give us all the entries?